andrius-siup/gym-app/README.md

-# Readme-Template

 # Your Gym

+ ### About

- This is a Gym landing page with usefull information about the gym, timetable, classes, memberships, personal trainers.
+This is a "Your Gym" landing page,  with useful information about the gym, timetable, classes, memberships, personal trainers.
- There is also information about, working hours, location, usefull links for social media gym and trainers.
+ There is also information about, working hours, location, links for personal social media.
+There is a Sign in / Sign up and a Contact Us form.
  Easy to navigate for any website visitor.
-This website compactible from mobile to desktop devices.
+This website is compatible with mobile to desktop devices.
+The website was designed for nonexisting gym club, with no existing personal trainers and their names.
+The gym website was created for educated purposes.
+The inspiration was borrowed from the Code Institute tutorial "Whiskey drop".

  # Ux